datacarvel/lamespring/README.md

 ![Quebec City](https://github.com/datacarvel/lamespring/blob/main/QC.png "Quebec City")

-Black squares are NAs in ECCC's data.
+Black squares are NAs (Not Available) in ECCC's data.

 Precipitations include rain and snow (all in millimeters, snow occasionally fall in April but rarely in May).